 2. Stand the light bulbs upright and spray them with metallic spray paint.

-5. When the bulbs are completely dry, tie them onto your twine.
+5. Afterwards, when the bulbs are completely dry, tie them onto your twine.

 7. Hang bells on the bottom of your tree to hear when kids and pets pull on branches.